FOURTH OF JULY, OUTDOOR FESTIVALS: No Party for Pets

 Read more about the Animal Shelter Law here.

 And remember…pets can get sunburned too.
-Speak with your veterinarian about applying sunblock to your pet’s sun-sensitive areas, such as nose and ears, even when the animal is only outdoors for short sessions.
+Speak with your veterinarian about applying animal-safe sunblock to your pet’s sun-sensitive areas, such as nose and ears, even when the animal is only outdoors for short sessions.

 ADMINISTER FLEA PREVENTION PRODUCTS CORRECTLY!
-Early last June, the SPCA received two cats on death’s door after cheap, incorrect flea products purchased from deep discount stores were applied.
+It wasn’t long ago that the SPCA received two cats on death’s door after cheap, incorrect flea products purchased from deep discount stores were applied.
 The SPCA has already received several phone calls this season from people who misapplied flea products to their pets.
 DO NOT APPLY PRODUCTS MEANT FOR DOGS ON CATS, AND DO NOT APPLY CAT FLEA PRODUCTS TO DOGS, AND FOLLOW DIRECTIONS CONCERNING THE VOLUME AND MANNER OF APPLICATION!
 Read the directions carefully PRIOR to application, not during application.
 The application of improper flea products, low-quality flea products, or products applied incorrectly, can cause internal damage or death to your pet.
 Always consult a veterinarian before purchasing and applying flea products.

 USE CAUTION WHEN PURCHASING SUMMER PET TOYS.
-Flea products are not the only items that shouldn’t be purchased at deep discount stores.
-Some pet toys are not durable enough to withstand a pet’s play.
-This tip and photo came to us in the summer of 2019 from Patrick in South Dayton, NY.
-Patrick purchased a disc dog toy from a deep discount store for his dogs Roscoe and Titan.
-On the first throw, Titan caught the toy, which shattered, said Patrick, “…like a mirror” (see photo).
+Low-quality flea products are not the only items that shouldn’t be purchased at deep discount stores and other locations.
+Some pet toys are not durable enough to withstand a pet’s play, such as this disc dog toy purchased in 2019, which, according to the pet owner who purchased the toy, “…shattered like a mirror” the first time his dogs caught the toy.
 Be sure the toys you purchase for your pets are safe and sturdy.

 KEEP PETS HOME DURING OUTDOOR FESTIVALS.
 Art festivals, food festivals, summer fireworks displays, and other crowded outdoor events are no places for dogs.
 Extremely hot weather, paired with immense crowds of people and strange noises and scents, heightens the stress level for many animals; the repetitive, exploding sound of fireworks is enough to make even the calmest animal frantic and sometimes aggressive.
 Your pet’s body is closer to the asphalt and can heat up much more quickly.

 The hot pavement can also burn unprotected, sensitive paw pads when dogs are on pavement for any period of time.
+Test the pavement!
+Place your hand on the pavement for ten seconds.
+If it’s too hot for you, it’s too hot for your dog.
 Check out this photo from a June, 2019 post on WGRZ-TV and click on the photo for the full story:

 DON’T FORCE EXERCISE, primarily after a meal or in hot, humid weather.
 Instead, exercise pets in the cool of the early morning or evening.
 Be extra-sensitive to older and overweight animals, or those prone to heart or respiratory problems.
 Bring an ample supply of water along on the walk.
 For cool, indoor walks, bring pets to shop at the SPCA’s Petique or other pet-friendly stores.